SenseLogic/DEF/README.md

 ![](https://github.com/senselogic/DEF/blob/master/LOGO/def.png)

-# DEF
+# Data Exchange Format

+## Features

-The Data Exchange Format allows complex configuration files to be defined in a simple readable way which is also easy to parse and generate.
+*   Allows complex configuration files to be defined in a simple, readable way which is also easy to parse and generate.

-It uses a consistent indentation scheme where each level is indented by a fixed amount of spaces (4 by default).
+*   Uses a consistent indentation scheme where each level is indented with a fixed number of spaces (4 by default).
+*   Consists of lightweight, dependency-free JavaScript files that can be imported individually.

 ```
 {